Driving Without a Valid Driver's License

 - The vehicle operator has had his or her driver's license permanently revoked.

-Traffic laws in most states differentiate between operating a vehicle without a valid driver's / operator's license, and operating a vehicle without proof of licensing (i.e. when a properly licensed driver fails to carry his or her driver's license).
+The traffic laws in most states differentiate between operating a vehicle without a valid driver's / operator's license, and operating a vehicle without proof of licensing (i.e. when a properly licensed driver fails to carry his or her driver's license).
+The basics of driving without a valid driver's license and penalties for various scenarios are explained below.

 The penalty for driving without a license varies from state to state.
 Different states enforce their own penalties for drivers who operate vehicles without their licenses.
 The amount of a fine for driving without a license can also vary based on how many times a person has been cited.
 First-time offenders ordinarily receive smaller fines, while multiple offenders might have to pay larger amounts.
 You may also expect a rise in an insurance costs.